 Make The Most Of Quick Replies On DM

 One of the coolest features of Instagram DM is that you can save customized quick replies to your most asked questions.
 These can also be links to your website, blog, payment link, etc. Set up quick replies in DM to make your job faster and easier, enabling you to interact with many people at a time, especially when you announce something people would be most interested in, like a flash sale.

 Here’s how you can add quick replies to your Instagram DM:

-We’ve spilled the beans on everything you need to know about Instagram for business to help you plan and execute successful marketing for your business.
-You’ve got everything you need to crush it on Instagram, all you have to do is start and when better than today.
+We’ve spilled the beans on everything you need to know about leveraging Instagram for your business to help you plan and execute successful marketing strategies.
+All you have got to do is start and when better than today.

-With social media always upgrading to something new, here’s a space for you to find answers to all your questions and of course, inspiration.
-You’d love what we have built at the InVideo community – a place for you to connect and learn from 15,000+ other marketers, business owners and creators like yourself.
+With social media always upgrading to something new, here’s space for you to find answers to all your questions and of course, inspiration.
+You’d love what we have built at the InVideo community – a place for you to connect and learn from 20,000+ other marketers, business owners, and creators like yourself.